gingerbeardman/stapler/README.md

 ## What is it?

-The idea is you set up a document per project containing related apps, files, folders, etc.
+The idea is you set up a *Stapler Document* per project containing related apps, files, folders, etc.

 Then you can open them all at once by launching the single *Stapler Document*.